-IR regulation and compliance essentials - Module One and Module Two
+IR regulation and compliance essentials - Module One

 For IR professionals, compliance with rules and guidelines is an essential part of the job.
 Whether it is in financial reporting, market disclosures, compliance with relevant listing regimes, the treatment of inside information, or in the context of a transaction, mistakes are costly – not least in reputational terms.
-Please note all dates shown are FIRST DATE OF TWO DAY COURSE.

 What will I gain?

 - An overview of the fundamental areas of regulation and compliance that affect IR

 - An understanding of the areas of regulation with a day-to-day impact on IR

 - A toolkit for dealing with price sensitive information, disclosure requirements, transactions and listing obligations and the financial and reporting calendar

 "Really good session - case studies particularly helpful at bringing it to life."